conor52/Conor-McCarthy-Milestone-1-Project/README.md

 ##### Content-

- I borrowed some of the basic code for the footer and quotes from two codeinstituteprojects but added a lot of styling and tweaking ontop of it.
-The Modal and accordion came directly from the boostrap website where I added my own styling and tweaks to it.
+ I borrowed some of the basic code for the footer and quotes from two codeinstitute projects but added a lot of styling and tweaking on top of it.
+The Modal and accordion came directly from the Bootstrap website where I added my own styling and tweaks to it.

  ##### Credits to Media-